MIST SPRAY NOZZLE | FOG SPRAY NOZZLE

 Low pressure misting nozzles come in many different forms of quality; make sure that your nozzles are brass with a stainless steel insert tip.
 Many companies sell cheaper, plastic nozzles and brass nozzles without a stainless steel tip and the quality is not as good.

-All our nozzles are manufactured using industry standard materials. so our nozzles lasts longer.
+All our nozzles are manufactured using industry standard materials and nozzles lasts longer.

 - Dust Control and Suppression